How do our grantees advance racial equity and or youth engagement in their programs?

 Dream of Wild Health

-Meet Misco, a 16-year old youth program participant at DWH.
-She attends the American Indian School and she is Ojibwe and Dakota.
+We interviewed Misco, a 16-year old youth program participant at DWH.
+Misco attends the American Indian School and she is Ojibwe and Dakota.
 She started as a Garden warrior and then advanced into a youth leader.
-Misco explains, “The programs with DWH are the first I have participated in outside of school.
+She explains, “The programs with DWH are the first I have participated in outside of school.
 It has been powerful to learn and connect with my peers and community about cultural traditions of health, food, and farming outside of school and the Twin Cities.”

 Dream of Wild Health hosts the following youth programs: